Hi, I'm Jessica!

-Hi, I'm Jessica!
 I am an acupuncturist and Traditional East Asian medicine practitioner, licensed in the states of Minnesota and Oregon.
-I received national certification in Acupuncture and am National Diplomate of Chinese Herbal Medicine, granted by the NCCAOM in 2011 after graduating from the Oregon College of Oriental Medicine.
-I've experienced 7 wonderful years in practice treating many different complaints and conditions.
+I received national certification in Acupuncture and am a National Diplomate of Chinese Herbal Medicine, granted by the NCCAOM.
+I graduated from the Oregon College of Oriental Medicine, and have experienced 8 wonderful years in practice treating many different complaints and conditions.
 My focuses in practice center on women's hormonal health and menopausal symptoms, sciatic-type lower back pain, shoulder pain, anxiety, depression, TMD, and digestive complaints.
-Other focuses include internal medicine, and neurological diseases.
-Any health concern is relevant, and we can work together on almost anything.
+I have special interest in trauma, auto-immune and neurological diseases.
+What’s important to know before you come in is that when we work together—meaning that you take an active role in your health, with me acting as your guide—we can achieve improvement with almost any health concern you may have.

 I believe in the body’s innate ability to rebalance and heal on it’s own, with guidance, with work, and with attention and intention.
-When we give the gift to ourselves of first—deep awareness; second—an intention to give/gift ourselves what we need; and third—the time and diligence to find balance and healing, of living well, and of reaching towards goals, whether they be emotional or physical, we can arrive at a place that previously may have been unimaginable.
+When we give the gift to ourselves of deep awareness, an intention to give ourselves what we need, and the time and diligence to find balance and healing, of living well, and of reaching towards goals, whether they be emotional or physical, we can arrive at a place that previously may have been unimaginable.
 We can become fully healthy and complete—with a sense of ‘intactness’ that living in the current world simply doesn’t lend to us being able to do alone.
 I have witnessed the power of acupuncture in facilitating this healing reality in many, many patients.
 I am continually amazed and humbled by this beautiful, and powerful medicine.

 I approach each patient as an individual by pinpointing the underlying issues causing discomfort.
 In treatment, a combination of shiatsu, cupping, gua sha, moxibustion, gentle Japanese techniques, essential oils, and flower essences in addition to acupuncture lend to a relaxing and transformative experience.
 I also offer nutritional suggestions, herbal formulas, and essential oil recommendations for optimal health on a case-by-case basis.
-On some days, I might recommend to a patient a book, a movie, a meditation channel, or a podcast that I feel could be of benefit to the patient.
+On some days, I might recommend a book, a movie, a meditation channel, or a podcast that I feel could be of benefit to you.
 In other words, I get to know you.

 --Certified in Koshi Balancing with Jeffrey Dann, LAc--4-part seminar series completed in March 2013--Koshi balancing is a gentle Japanese style of treatment that involves bringing alignment to the hips, spine, neck and shoulders using non-invasive needling techniques, a cooperative exercise called Sotai, used to train the body to move in healthier ways, and painless needle insertion.
 Japanese acupuncture is a great option for patients who consider themselves "needle-phobic".
 If you want to try Koshi balancing, please wear loose-fitting, stretchy clothing.